-Transition to a WFPB diet is not only great for animals and the environment, it is also beneficial for your own body and health.
-As supported by various research studies, a WFPB diet not only results in a better overall health, but it can also result in losing weight and aid the prevention of various diseases.
+Transition to a WFPB diet is not only great for animals and the environment, but it is also beneficial for your own body and health.
+As supported by various research studies, a WFPB diet not only results in better overall health, but can also result in losing weight and aid the prevention of various diseases.
 It is clinically proven that a WFPB diet can help prevent and sometimes even reduce chronic illnesses such as cardiovascular diseases and diabetes type 2.

 How to eat WFPB?

 Starting a WFPB diet requires some planning and knowledge of nutrients.
 So prepare before you start.
 There are many good online sources and books about a WFPB diet (see book recommendations below).
 I will give you some basics to start with.

 The basics of a WFPB diet are vegetables, grains, and fruits.
 Make sure your daily meals contain a variety of carbohydrates, protein, and healthy fats.
 A healthy balanced meal consists of roughly 75% carbs, 15% protein, and 10% fat.